sujith-eag/vu-library/docs/java/java_core/04_Class_Object/03_constructor.md

 		liters = minivan.fuelNeeded(dist);

-		System.out.println("To go " + dist + " miles minivan needs " + liters + " liters of fuel.");
+		System.out.println("To go " + dist
+			+ " miles minivan needs " + liters
+				+ " liters of fuel.");
 	}
 }
 ```

-___

-#### Garbage collection
+## Garbage collection

-Java’s garbage collection system reclaims objects automatically—occurring transparently,
+Java’s garbage collection system reclaims objects automatically behind the scenes, without any programmer intervention.

-behind the scenes, without any programmer intervention.
-It works like this: When no references to an object exist, that object is assumed to be no longer needed, and the memory occupied by the object is released.
+When no references to an object exist, that object is assumed to be no longer needed, and the memory occupied by the object is released.
 This recycled memory can then be used for a subsequent allocation.

 Garbage collection occurs only sporadically during the execution of your program.
-It will
-not occur simply because one or more objects exist that are no longer used.
+It will not occur simply because one or more objects exist that are no longer used.

+>[!note]
-For efficiency, the garbage collector will usually run only when two conditions are met:
-* There are objects to recycle, and there is a reason to recycle them.
+>The garbage collector will run only when two conditions are met: There are objects to recycle, and there is a reason to recycle them.

-Remember, garbage collection takes time, so the Java run-time system does it only when it is appropriate.
-Thus, you can’t know precisely when garbage collection will take place.

-___

-#### 'this' keyword
+## 'this' keyword

 When a method is called, it is automatically passed an implicit argument that is a reference to the invoking object (that is, the object on which the method is called).
 This reference is called `this`.